Jezidmar/HumanActionRecognition/README.md

 Because of the compute constraints, I used only first 800 frames from each video file.

 Dimensions of the Binary 3D boxes are subject to optimization.
 I experimented with 25^^3 20^^3 and 15^^3.
 All yielded similar results.

+I used first 6 instances of action for training and 2 instances for testing purpose.
+There is no validation set used.
+Only 194 are being used out of 500+ available.
+With MultiThreading one should be able to overcome the computational challenges.